-The treadmill is equipped with a handrail that extends along both sides.

-This allows the user to maintain direct contact, so as to obtain safety and stability during training.
+Standard Handrail Models are equipped with a fixed handrail that extends along both sides.
+This allows the user to maintain direct contact, to obtain safety and stability during training.
+Medical Handrail Option employs an adjustable Handrail Gantry System that has fully adjustable right and left handrails and adjustable control console support stand.
 For safety reasons, the user should hold on to the handrail when necessary (e.g. for stopping).